pinobatch/libbet/06-audio/audio_brainstorming.md

     |||| +---- Periodic flag (0: 32767 steps, more noise-like;
     ||||       1: 127 steps; more tone-like)
     ++++------ Period prescaler s

+Be careful when switching to and from periodic noise.
+There are cases when this causes the LFSR to get stuck, and emulators don't always emulate this.

 Conflicts
 ---------